 - If you're calling someone to quickly set up plans, assume they have something they need to get back to after a few minutes.

 - If you're chatting to someone at a party, where it's expected that people will mingle and not spend all night with the first person they talk to, they may want to move on after about five to ten minutes.

 - If you end up sitting next to someone on the bus they may not want to feel they have to chat to you the entire time.
 After a few minutes they may want to sit quietly, or get back to their book or podcast.

 Naturally none of these time guidelines are set in stone.
 It's more that if someone is happy to talk and the conversation does end up going longer, that's great, but if not, you'll have a sense of when you'll need to finish.
 Knowing this will allow you to smoothly wind things down when the time comes.
 The alternative is when you run into someone and feel you just have to keep the conversation going as long as you can, and then you get caught off guard when they seemingly end it out of nowhere.

 It's okay to end a conversation quickly and cleanly

-Below are several different ways someone could end a conversation.
+Below are several different ways you can end a conversation.
+They're for when you're talking to someone in real time, but some could work through text.
+It's not every possible method, but should give you enough options to choose from.
 From here on out this article has a lot of examples in it, I'll refer you to the site's quick disclaimer on them.

 Just wrap things up without any window dressing